evaristoc/gitterrooms_snaviz/README.md

 The demo only runs in local.
 It was made to run in localhost port 3000

+IMPORTANT: no persistent memory was used in this project

 IMPORTANT: you are also required to create a `config/config.js` folder/file and add:
 * Your Gitter Token (Check https://developer.gitter.im/docs/welcome)
 * Find the id of the target room (please ask if you are interested)